uber/hermetic_cc_toolchain/README.md

 Background: when glibc 2.27 or older is selected, it may miss `fcntl64`.
 A workaround is applied for `x86_64`, but not for aarch64.
-The same workaround may apply to aarch64, but the author didn't find a need to test or ensure it (yet).
+The same workaround may apply to aarch64, but the author didn't find a need to test it (yet).

 ## cgo for darwin (macos)

 Task: [rules/go #2894 Per-arch_target linker flags](https://github.com/bazelbuild/rules_go/issues/2894)

-Background: this toolchain needs an extra step to be used for Darwin (macos) targets.
-Specifically, one needs to add `gc_linkopts` for every `go_binary`:
+Background: until there is a better "global" way (i.e. the task is solved), all `go_binary` targets destined for Darwin (macos) need an extra `gc_linkopts`
+flag:

 ```
 go_binary(